Talwara

-Talwara is a census town in Hoshiarpur district in the Indian state of Punjab.
+Talwara is a city, just 58 km from Hoshiarpur city in Hoshiarpur district in the Indian state of Punjab.
 It is near to the border of the state of Himachal Pradesh.This place is known for proximity to Pong Dam and was mainly populated during the construction of the same.
 It is situated on the banks of Pong Left Main Canal. locally known as Shah Neher.
 It consists of 4 sectors and a main market, where people can get there day-to-day needs.
-Prominent personalities include Mrs. Ankita Jamwal of Datarpur.
+Prominent personalities include Mr. Sanjay Choudhary of Datarpur.
 It is also called Mini Chandigarh for its cleanliness, a rock/rose garden and infrastructure.

 Geography

 Talwara is located at 31.95°N 75.87°E. It has an average elevation of 326 metres (1069 ft).

 Talwara Township generally known as Talwara is named after a small nearby village name Talwara.
 It is approximately 75 km from district headquarter Hoshiarpur City and 28 km from the Mukerian City.
 It is situated about 22 km from the Hindu temple of Mata Chinta-Poorni darbar (in Himanchal Pradesh).

 It is a town located at the fringes of Shivalik range of mountains.
 The Pong Dam (the Beas Dam) is also known as TALWARA dam is only 15 km from here.